michieldegraaf/tmTheme/README.md

 tmTheme
 =======

-Theme for Textmate or Sublime Text.
+Theme for Textmate, Sublime Text and Atom.